ENCODE-DCC/accession/README.md

 # Arguments
 ### Metadata JSON
-This file is an output of pipeline analysis run.
-[The example file](https://github.com/ENCODE-DCC/accession/blob/master/tests/data/ENCSR609OHJ_metadata_2reps.json) has metadata on all of the tasks and produced files.
+This file is an output of a pipeline analysis run.
+[The example file](https://github.com/ENCODE-DCC/accession/blob/master/tests/data/ENCSR609OHJ_metadata_2reps.json) has all of the tasks and produced files.
 ### Accession Steps
-The accessioning steps [configuration file](https://github.com/ENCODE-DCC/accession/blob/master/tests/data/atac_input.json) specifies the task and file names in the output metadata JSON.
-Accessioning code will selectively submit the specified file keys to the ENCODE DCC Portal.
-Single step is configured in the following way:
+The accessioning steps [configuration file](https://github.com/ENCODE-DCC/accession/blob/master/tests/data/atac_input.json) specifies the task and file names in the output metadata JSON and the order in which the files and metadata will be submitted.
+Accessioning code will selectively submit the specified files to the ENCODE Portal.
+A single step is configured in the following way:

     {
             "dcc_step_version":     "/analysis-step-versions/kundaje-lab-atac-seq-trim-align-filter-step-v-1-0/",